flimflam-austin/hugo-cms-test/site/content/quick_reads/20180720-18-07-20-women-paid-more/index.md

     _key: card-2-c2c37066-ae6e-47d3-b44c-d77847a063a4
   - order: 2
     body: >-
-      > ‘It’s kind of like if he’s shorter than she is, she doesn’t wear heels.
+      > "It’s kind of like if he’s shorter than she is, she doesn’t wear heels.
-      It’s in the cultural DNA that if anyone should be bigger, richer, more successful, it should be the man.’
+      It’s in the cultural DNA that if anyone should be bigger, richer, more successful, it should be the man."

       Bill Doherty, marriage therapist & Univ. of Minnesota professor on the